buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyProjector.RemainingBlocks.md

 public int RemainingBlocks { get; }
 ```

-Number of blocks left to be welded
+Gets number of blocks left to be welded

 ### Returns